Chapter Thirty Seven II

 Janah laughs, “How come he’s got no girl now?”

 “No time for it.
 He’s up before dawn, works in the business, goes to his classes, studies, to bed, same thing next day.
-He says a girl wouldn’t get much attention right now.
+He says a girl wouldn’t get much attention.
 That’s a good way to be, not wanting everything right now, doing half of the stuff badly.
 That’s why he’s a good potential partner for a sharp girl who doesn’t need it all right this minute.
 He’s got self control.
 He has his mind around what he needs to do and other things will come in their time; you do the exact same thing.”

 “That’s why I got a sharp girl who doesn’t need it all right this minute, pretty one too.”